-- Captures stray animals and transports them to an animal shelter.
+- Patrols streets to locate stray animals and promptly captures animals and transports them to an animal shelter.

 - Responds to complaints concerning animal problems or violations of animal control ordinances, including but not limited to animals running at large, bites, property damage or injuries.

-- Removes dead, injured or dangerous animals from streets or other public places.
+- Removes dead, injured or dangerous animals from streets.

-- Investigates violations of animal control ordinances and works with Police Department to issue warnings and/or citations as required; appears in court to testify regarding animal control cases.
+- Investigates violations of animal control ordinances and issues warnings or citations as required; appears in court to testify regarding animal control cases.

 - Serves various criminal or civil notices or papers related to enforcement of animal control ordinances.